tobydoig/tagweight/README.md

 - JSON output in status panel should be an expandable tree
 - Some edges remain green (still loading) even though they're not still loading
 - Janky UI redraw every time graph is modified
+- Code is.hacky (by all means help)

-One of the main problems is I don't know how to use Cytograph properly (I chose it because d3js was even less friendly), and rather than spend time on that I instead focused on the events from DevTools Protocol (which itself lacks documentation on what order events should appear).
+One of the main problems is I don't know how to use the Cytoscape graph library properly (I chose it because d3js was even less friendly), and rather than spend time on that I instead focused on the events from DevTools Protocol (which itself lacks documentation on what order events should appear).